sesteva/nextjs13/README.md

 - Intercept Urls (now removed as proved not ready)
 - Storybook
 - i18n with examples for english and spanish
-- treat @cintui as external package + eslint to protect from importing relatively
+- treat @cintui as external package + eslint to protect from importing relatively - We can/probably will extract later to its own package
 - Vertical Side Menu with pure CSS , server side
 - Menu is config based which enables us to pick up the config for testing